axisgroup/qExt/docs/qlik-extensions/anatomy.md

 # Anatomy of a Qlik Sense Extension

 Qlik Sense extensions allow us to create our own visualization and functional objects within a Qlik Sense application.
 Extensions are typically used to extend the visualization capabilities of Qlik for users who are using Qlik applications in a self-service manner.
-More on qlik sense extension objects can be found [here](https://help.qlik.com/en-US/sense-developer/April2020/Content/Sense_Helpsites/extend-qlik-sense.htm)
+More on qlik sense extension objects can be found on Qlik's site [here](https://help.qlik.com/en-US/sense-developer/April2020/Content/Sense_Helpsites/extend-qlik-sense.htm)

-similar to any native chart you can create in a dashboard, extensions can be dragged onto a dashboard sheet and have properties defined to control the data and configuration settings of the extension

 all extension files should be maintained in a single project folder, and at a minimum must include a [qext file](#qext-file) and a main [script file](#script-file)